15 Ways on How to Stop Being Possessive

 Possessiveness is the desire to possess or own something or someone.
 As an example, consider a child who refuses to share any of their toys.
 They are possessive of their belongings and don’t want anyone else to play with them.

-Similarly, a possessive husband or wife will go to great lengths to ensure that their partner stays theirs exclusively – even sabotaging their spouse’s friendships and family relations to have them all to themselves.
+Similarly, a possessive husband or wife can go to great lengths to ensure that their partner stays theirs exclusively – even sabotaging their spouse’s friendships and family relations to have them all to themselves.

 Learning how to not be possessive is important, especially if you are trying to save your relationship and grow personally.
 But you can’t change what you don’t acknowledge, and taking a look in the mirror is crucial when figuring out how to stop being possessive in your relationship.